maashon/pointRegistration/README.md

 # conclustions

-1- According to the Average runtime of the Algorithms, we observe that the ICP is slower than TR-ICP . the main reason is that Tr-ICP trims the point cloads each iteratoin and hence, deals with relatively less data than ICP which results to a significant speedup.
+1- According to the runtime of the Algorithms, we observe that the ICP is slower than TR-ICP . the main reason is that Tr-ICP trims the point cloads each iteratoin and hence, deals with relatively less data than ICP which results to a significant speedup.

 2- the Tr-ICP algorithm is more robust and performs better on the same set of Point cloads.
 It does a noticable better job in comparison to ICP.